All posts

 Standalone services$100-200/yr$100-200/yrMany small firms operate in specific states

-Northwest Registered Agent charges $125/yr from day one.
-No introductory discount, no year-2 surprise.
-For a founder who values predictable annual costs, this pricing model is simpler to plan around.
+Northwest charges $125/yr from day one.
+No introductory discount, no year-2 jump.
+If you hate pricing games, it's the easiest to plan around.

-The formation cost calculator includes registered agent costs in its 5-year projection.
-The formation service comparison tool lets you compare total costs across services interactively.
+The formation cost calculator includes registered agent costs in its 5-year projection, and the formation comparison tool lets you compare total costs interactively.

 Can you be your own registered agent?

-In theory, yes.
+Technically, yes.
 Most states allow any individual with a physical address in the state to serve as the LLC's registered agent.
-In practice, this option is not available to non-resident founders.
+But if you live outside the US, this is a non-starter.

-• A physical street address in the state of formation (not a PO Box, not a virtual mailbox)
+• A physical street address in the formation state (not a PO Box, not a virtual mailbox)

-• Availability at that address during normal business hours to accept legal documents
+• Availability at that address during business hours to accept legal documents

 • Physical presence in the state